jxyang/gcompat/README.rst

 Changes
 ```````
 Any changes to this repository must be reviewed before being pushed to the
-master branch.
+current branch.
 There are no exceptions to this rule.
 For security-sensitive
 updates, contact the Security Team at sec-bugs@adelielinux.org.